 Step Back in Time in Bukchon Hanok Village

 Seoul may have a futuristic vibe and ultra-modern sensibilities in a lot of ways, but you can travel back to much simpler times with a visit to Bukchon Hanok Village.
 A hanok is a traditional Korean home and there are several villages you can visit in Korea, but the interesting things about Bukchon Hanok Village is that although it’s a tourist attraction, it’s also a real residential neighborhood where people actually live.
 In addition to residences, many of the traditional buildings here operate as restaurants, boutiques and cultural centres.

 Relax at a Jimjilbang

-Feeling stressed from travel?
+Feeling stressed from travel or battling jet lag?
 In need of some serious relaxation?
 Put a visit to a Korean jimjilbang (sauna and spa) on your list of things to do in Seoul.
 But if you’re picturing a traditional spa, you’re in for a bit of surprise.
 A jimjilbang, like Dragon Hill Spa (one of the most popular in the city) are usually open 24 hours a day and offer the chance to unwind in various saunas, soaking baths of various temperatures, and opt for body treatments from scrubs to massages.
 There are even nap areas should you want to snooze between soaks, and most have restaurants for post-relaxation refueling.

 08 of 09